-All CalWORKs aided adults who have signed WtW plans and who have participated in the program for 18/24 months and are not exempt (have a child less than one year old, are incapacitated, etc.) are required to participate in Community Service.
-Non-exempt adults who choose not to participate or fail to participate without good cause will be sanctioned and their CalWORKs grant will be reduced.
+All CalWORKs aided adults who have signed Welfare-to-Work Plans and who have participated in the program for 18/24-months and are not exempt (have a child less than one year old, are incapacitated, etc.) are required to participate in Community Service.
+Non-exempt adults who chose not to participate or fail to participate without good cause will be sanctioned and their CalWORKs grant will be reduced.
 Only the child(ren) will continue to receive assistance.
 The adult will not be aided unless he/she complies and participates in Community Service.
-CalWORKs recipients who opt to participate in Community Service will be referred to as Community Service participants.
+CalWORKs recipients who opt to participate in Community Service will be referred to as Community Service Interns.